U.S. Relations With Liberia

 More information about Liberia is available on the Liberia Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Liberia in 1864; 17 years after it declared independence from the American Colonization Society, an organization that resettled free African-Americans and freed slaves in Liberia.
 A 1980 coup ended the rule of the party that controlled the country from its independence in 1847.
 From 1989 to 2003, the country saw continued misrule, rebellion, and civil war.
 Presidential elections held in 2005 and 2011 were declared free and fair by international observers.
-The next national elections are scheduled for October 10, 2017.
+The latest national elections were held on October 10, 2017.
+The free and fair elections resulted in the election of President George Weah.
 Liberia is gradually recovering from the impact of the Ebola epidemic.
 Following the Ebola crisis, the United States continues to partner with government donors, international organizations especially the World Health Organization, and civil society to strengthen health systems in Liberia.

 U.S. Assistance to Liberia